Alice’s Adventures in the Cousins’ War

 15. Alan Bennett, Dudley Moore, Peter Cook, and Jonathan Miller, “So That’s the Way You Like It”, Beyond the Fringe, 1960, emphasis mine.

-16. Henry VI, Part 3, 5.1.21-24.
+17. 3 Henry VI, 5.1.21-24.

-17. Carroll, 1871.
+18. Carroll, 1871.

-18. Ibid.
+19. Ibid.

-Down the Rabbit Hole
+The Wrong Rabbit Hole

-How “Alice” went astray (DeDisnification, Part 7A)
+“Alice” astray (DeDisneyfication, Part 7A)

-Though far from a disaster it has to have felt like one to a Disney shop that had just bet big and won on Cinderella—if Cinderella had failed, the studio, already heavily in debt, would likely have been shuttered.
-Walt seems to have been something of a gambler, as this is a common refrain throughout his career.
-Even though the earlier films like Pinocchio, Fantasia, and Bambi had been bombs initially, they would soon come to be recognized as classics, with multiple theatrical rereleases.
+Though far from a disaster, it has to have felt like one to the Disney shop after betting big and winning on Cinderella—if the film had failed, the studio, already heavily in debt, would likely have been shuttered.
+Walt seems to have been something of a gambler, as this is a common refrain throughout his career.Even though earlier films like Pinocchio, Fantasia, and Bambi had bombed initially, they would soon come to be recognized as classics, with multiple theatrical rereleases.
 But not Alice.

 In fact, there’s very little preamble to the book’s adventures: Alice is almost immediately thrown into a strange world.
-This effectively makes her an easily relatable cipher—we’re right there with her just as lost and confused.
+This effectively makes her an easily relatable cipher—we’re right there with her, just as lost and confused.
 Or in my case, slightly more so, with a linguistic disadvantage in understanding what I’d later come to recognize as the idiom of roughly a century previous and halfway around the planet.

 [I]t suffered from too many cooks—directors.
 Here was a case of five directors each trying to top the other guy and make his sequence the biggest and craziest in the show.
 This had a self-canceling effect on the final product.